 Start putting these four steps into practice today, and begin to build your streak!

-Here are links to the resources mentioned in the podcast (affiliate links):
+Here are links to the resources I mentioned in the episode:

 If you have questions or answers or you would like to comment or leave me a voice mail, you can do so at (512) 537-6356.
 If you would like to send me an email, you may do so at firstname.lastname@example.org.
 I welcome comments and questions about this episode and am interested in hearing about the perspective of other parents and teachers.